cfpb/consumerfinance.gov/README.md

 To work on the app you will need sheer running to compile the templates.
 There is also a `grunt watch` command that will recompile Less and JS on the fly while you're developing.
+To do this, run the following:

 ```bash
 # use the sheer virtualenv